mireia-bioinfo/phdthesis_code/README.md

 # Code and Analysis from the PhD Thesis

-> Ramos-Rodríguez, M. (2020). *$\beta$-cells cis-regulatory networks and type 1 diabetes* (Unpublished doctoral dissertation).
+> Ramos-Rodríguez, M. (2020). *β-cells cis-regulatory networks and type 1 diabetes* (Unpublished doctoral dissertation).
 Universitat de Barcelona, Barcelona, Spain.

 This repository contains a [workflowr][] project that gathers all scripts and analyses performed during my PhD thesis.
 Results have been gathered in three different publications: